Dr. Beth Jamison DVM, DVSc

-Dr. Beth Jamison, in addition to her four year veterinary degree from the Ontario Veterinary College at the University of Guelph, has a doctoral degree in clinical pathology.
+Dr. Beth Jamison, in addition to her doctorate in veterinary medicine from the Ontario veterinary college at the University of Guelph (Canada), has a doctoral degree in clinical pathology.
 This, in addition to her 30+ years of experience as a practicing veterinarian, greatly enhances the hospital’s ability to diagnose and manage unusual and difficult cases.
 In addition, Dr. Beth routinely performs diagnostic ultrasound and cytology.
 Self-described as creative and committed, Dr. Beth is a strong advocate for her patients, going to great ends to give them the best possible experience and outcome.
 She is insistent that the minimization of fear and pain is critical for all veterinary patients, a feeling shared by the rest of the team at Livonia Veterinary Hospital.